FromAriel/SafeEdit/docs/safe_edit_tool_plan.md

 | `cleanup` | Remove stale `.bak`, `.bakN` safety copies with preview + approval. | `--root <dir>`, `--apply`, `--yes`, `--include-hidden` |

 All commands accept `--dry-run` (default true), `--apply` (skip prompt for automation), `--undo-log <dir>`, `--no-backup`, and `--pager {auto,always,never}` (auto = inline until diffs exceed 200 lines, then switch to the built-in viewer).

+The new `write` verb is intentionally simple: it exists so you can spin up snippet files (or regenerate them with `--allow-overwrite`) without fighting shell quoting.
+It uses the same diff-preview/backup/undo machinery as other commands and adds a `--line-ending` switch so you can force LF/CRLF/CR output when seeding cross-platform fixtures.
+Alongside it, heredoc-style flags (`--with-here TAG`, `--body-here TAG`) let you paste multi-line text directly into Safeedit, ending with the sentinel line instead of wrestling with shell escaping.

 ### CLI Semantics
 - **Common flags**